gedrutten/Portfolio/content/3644QCA/Day2.md

 </div>

-Above: A couple of images of an interesting piece that explores the brushstroke.
-I found this particularly interesting since it's quite a simple thing, the brushstroke, but also incredible complex concept.
+Above: A couple of images of an interesting piece that explores the brush stroke.
+I found this particularly interesting since it's quite a simple thing, the brush stroke, but also incredible complex concept.
 The separate image to the right just caught my attention.

 Below is a couple of examples of sculpture work also being exhibited at the graduate show.
 The item on the left stood about 1.5m tall.